 Once your resource and accounts are configured, users can request access through the Infisical CLI:Get the Access Command

-- Click the Access button
+- Click the Access button for that account

 - Copy the provided CLI command